Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-D/US007/03.design/Readme.md

-# US 007 - To register a new user in the system
+# US 007 - To register a new user in the system.

 ## 3. Design - User Story Realization